tyfvf/Pong/README.md

 # Pong
-## Jogo Pong feito em Java
+## Jogo Pong feito em Java / Pong game made in Java

-#### Esse jogo foi feito com a ajuda de um canal no youtube, totalmente em Java.
+#### 🇧🇷 Esse jogo foi feito com a ajuda de um canal no youtube, totalmente em Java.
+#### 🇺🇸 This game was made with the help of a youtube channel, completely on Java.